A meshless MUSCL method for the BGK-Boltzmann equation: Conclusion

 We have presented a numerical method for simulating rarefied gases that interact with moving boundaries and rigid bodies.
 The gas is described by the BGK equation and solved using an Arbitrary Lagrangian-Eulerian method in which grid points move with the local mean velocity of the gas.
 This formulation allows for easy treatment of irregular domains and moving boundaries.
 We use higher-order meshless MUSCL schemes with MOOD to discretised the equation on the irregular, moving grid.
 Diffusive-reflective boundary conditions on the walls are treated using a new procedure that avoid an iterative solver or extrapolation procedure.
 We perform several tests and comparisons with different methods to validate the performance of the numerical method.
 In future work, we would like to tackle three-dimensional problems and mixtures of gases.

-\textbf{Acknowledgments: }The authors have received funding from the European Union's Framework Program for Research and Innovation HORIZON-MSCA-2021-DN-01 under the Marie Sklodowska-Curie Grant Agreement Project 101072546 – DATAHYKING, and from the DFG (German research foundation) under Grant No. KL 1105/35.
+\textbf{Acknowledgments: } This work was supported by the European Union’s Framework Program for Research and Innovation Horizon Europe under the Marie~Skłodowska-Curie Doctoral Networks action (HORIZON-MSCA-2021-DN-01), Grant Agreement No.~101072546 (DATAHYKING), and by the German Research Foundation (DFG) under Grant No.~KL~1105/35.
+G.~Russo additionally acknowledges the support of the Italian Ministry of University and Research (MUR) through the PRIN~2022 Project No.~2022KA3JBA, entitled ``Advanced numerical methods for time-dependent parametric partial differential equations with applications.''